-which reduces to $M_2\!\simeq\! -\log_2[D\,W]$ when $\rho(t_k)$ remains close to pure.
-In practice, $W(t_k)$ is estimated from the same randomized-measurement data via a four-bitstring Hamming-weight kernel, requiring $N_M\!\ge\!
-4$, and combined with the estimated global purity to correct for experimental mixedness.
-The explicit estimator and kernel are given in Appendix~\ref{app:exp_access}.
-The total number of single-shot measurements per time point is $N_{\mathrm{tot}}\!=\!N_U\times N_M$.
-Increasing $N_U$ primarily suppresses fluctuations due to finite random-unitary sampling, while increasing $N_M$ primarily reduces within-setting shot noise; we enforce $N_M\!\ge\!
-4$ for the fourth-moment estimator.
-We quantify statistical uncertainties via bootstrap resampling over the Clifford-setting index $m$, which preserves estimator structure while providing robust error bars.
-The pictorial representation pervious description of the architecture is shown in Fig.~\ref{fig4}.
+which reduces to $M_2\simeq -\log_2(DW)$ when $\rho(t_k)$ remains close to pure.
+In practice, $W(t_k)$ is estimated from the same randomized-measurement data using a four-bitstring Hamming-weight kernel, which requires $N_M\ge 4$, and combined with the estimated global purity to correct for experimental mixedness (Appendix~\ref{app:exp_access}).
+The total number of single-shot measurements per time point is $N_{\mathrm{tot}}=N_U N_M$.
+Increasing $N_U$ primarily reduces fluctuations from finite unitary sampling, whereas increasing $N_M$ primarily reduces within-setting shot noise.
+Statistical uncertainties are obtained via bootstrap resampling over the Clifford-setting index $m$, which preserves the estimator structure while providing robust error bars.
+A circuit-level overview of the protocol is shown in Fig.~\ref{fig4}.